DFIRmadness/Net-Intrusion-Analsyis/nia-pastable.md

 `rwfilter --type=all --start-date 2018/10/01 --end-date 2018/10/15 --proto=0-255 --print-stat`

-To see how many TCP flows occurred in a certain date range:
+To see how many TCP flows occurred in a certain date range (the 'read' count is number of flows):

 `rwfilter --type=all --start-date=2018/10/01 --end-date=2018/10/15 --proto=6 --print-stat`